palaeoware/trevosim/docs/windowlayout.rst

 The main toolbar appears with the pause and stop buttons greyed out (disabled) when the simulation is not running:

 .. figure:: _static/maintoolbar1.png
+    :alt: The main toolbar of TREvoSim when a simulation is not running

 And when it is running, these are enabled, and all other buttons are disabled:

 .. figure:: _static/maintoolbar2.png
+    :alt: The main toolbar of TREvoSim when a simulation is running

 The buttons control the simulation, as well as launching dialogues, whilst the Save path text box defines the program output location.